Cereal-Automation/Script-Monitoring/command-monitoring/src/main/kotlin/com/cereal/command/monitor/data/tgtg/README.md

 - Correlation ID (auto-generated UUID)
 - Session tokens

-### TgtgAppVersionUpdater
+### TgtgAppVersionDataSource
-Utility class to automatically fetch the latest TGTG app version from Google Play Store.
+Data source class to fetch the latest TGTG app version from Google Play Store.

 ### TgtgItemRepository
 Repository implementation that integrates with the monitoring system's ItemRepository interface.
 Converts TGTG business items into the standard Item format used by the monitoring system.